 Research Voices from the Field

-Research Voices from the Field is a new feature that showcases cutting-edge research that breaks barriers and promotes inclusion in medicine.
-Each edition spotlights a research publication and includes insights directly from the authors—revealing their motivations, the significance of their findings, and why the research matters for healthcare professionals everywhere.
+Research Voices from the Field showcases cutting-edge research that breaks barriers and promotes inclusion in medicine.
+Each edition spotlights a publication that explores the praxis of equity, diversity, inclusion, justice, decolonization, Indigenization, or trauma-informed practices in medicine and healthcare.
+It features insights directly from the authors—revealing their motivations, the significance of their findings, and why the research matters for healthcare professionals everywhere.

 Research Voices from the Field with Faisal Khosa, Jeffrey Ding, and Sabeen Tiwana